Maine State Grant Program

-The State of Maine Grant Program provides need-based grants to Maine undergraduate students.
+The Maine State Grant Program provides need-based grants to Maine undergraduate students.
 For the 2019-2020 academic year and the 2020–2021 academic year, the maximum grant award amount is $1,500.

 How do I apply?

 File your FAFSA by May 1!
 Maine residents who file their FAFSA by May 1 are automatically considered for the grant.
 No other forms are required.

 Who is eligible?